 APHON is pleased to partner with the Children's Oncology Group (COG) again this year to present a special educational track of sessions that focuses on the care of children enrolled on COG clinical trials.

-Patient/Family Education in Pediatric Oncology: The Children’s Oncology Group Experience (C217)
+Hot Topics in Pediatric Oncology: Updates from the Children’s Oncology Group (C217)

 Improvements in patient care occur when new research findings are moved into practice.
 The average length of time for this translation, however, is 17 years.
 Within the past 3 years, the Children’s Oncology Group (COG) has produced 248 publications (about 83 per year).
 This research productivity is impressive but makes it difficult for anyone person to stay informed.
 The purpose of this presentation is to assist with the dissemination of COG-related research results by summarizing five recently completed studies with high relevance for nursing practice:

 - Article 1: Prevention of infection, specifically central line-associated bloodstream infection (CLABSI) is a top priority for children receiving cancer treatment.
 Many institutions implemented a practice of daily chlorhexidine gluconate (CHG) baths in children undergoing cancer therapy to prophylactically prevent CLABSI.
 Zerr et al. (2020) published a randomized controlled trial (177 subjects) exploring the use of daily CHG bathing in a double-blind placebo-controlled trial for childhood cancer patients.
 The rate of CLABSI in the CHG experimental group was higher than that in the control group (p = .049).
 This study does not support the use of CHG bathing in children with cancer.